Aboriginal Quandamooka woman

 Connection to Country

-This contemporary painting highlights the First Nation People of Australia’s relationship to the land - past, present and future.
-The circles represent each First Nation group, who we belong to and identify as.
+This contemporary painting highlights the First Nations peoples relationship to the land - past, present and future.
+The circles represent each First Nations group, who we belong to and identify as.
 It portrays the intricate, respectful, spiritually and physically dependent, grateful, and protective ties to Country that gives us strength, resilience and a hope for the future.

 Swipe to see more